zdravkov/kendo-docs/api/javascript/ui/combobox.md

 ### value

-Gets or sets the value of the combobox.
+Gets or sets the value of the ComboBox.

 > **Important:** If the widget is not bound, value method will pre-fetch the data before continue with the value setting.